dakshsharma07/Artificial-Intelligence-/README.md

 **2. Reinforcement Learning:** Implementation of value iteration and Q-learning

-**3. Ghostbusters:** Designing Pacman agents that use sensors to locate and eat invisibile ghosts using inference, belief distributions, and greedy strategy.
+**3. Tracking:** Designing Pacman agents that use sensors to locate and eat invisibile ghosts using inference, belief distributions, and greedy strategy.

 **4. Neural Nets:** Implemenation of a multi layer neural net, including feed forward and backward propagation functions.